Downtown Brooklyn: Transportation

 The Long Island Rail Road stops at the Atlantic Terminal, located at the intersection of Atlantic and Flatbush Avenues.

 Education

 Public schools are operated by the New York City Department of Education.

 In 2021 the private school German School of Brooklyn moved all levels to its permanent site at 9 Hanover Place in Downtown Brooklyn.
+The Khalil Gibran International Academy High School opened in September 2024.

+Schools situated within or in the immediate periphery of the district include Brooklyn Technical High School (one of the city's nine selective specialized high schools), Brooklyn Friends School, Bishop Loughlin Memorial High School, St. Francis College, St. Joseph's College, Brooklyn Law School, New York University's Tandon School of Engineering and Center for Urban Science and Progress, the New York City College of Technology, Adelphi University's Brooklyn Center and Long Island University's LIU Brooklyn campus.